liamoconnor87/local_directory/testing.md

 - When the User, clicks on Admin link in the navigation bar, the User should be redirected to the Admin page.
 - User is able to *Add a type of Business* to the Database.
 - Flash message appears confirming Business Type has been added.

+This testing also applies to -

+***As an Admin User, I would like the Navigation Bar to take me to my Admin page, once I am logged in.***

+***As an Admin User, I would like to be able to add a different type's of business to the database.***

 Steps taken -
 >Click on the Admin link on the navigation bar.